 A Public Pavilion for Events of Every Type

 In addition to organ concerts, the Spreckels Organ Pavilion functions as a venue for a diverse range of performances and events that are produced by other groups.
 The annual ´December Nights¨ celebration is one example, along with the 30-year summer tradition of ¨Twilight in the Park,¨ a live-music performance series held in the summer under the auspices of the Parks & Recreation Department.

 The status of public health rules as to the limitations on the size of public gatherings is the key to understanding when live events may once again be organized at the Organ Pavilion.
 Without controlled entrances, the Pavilion is a place where people come and go at will.
 Unlike an outdoor museum, the venue has no paid staff to monitor compiance with social distancing rules.

-In future days when the protection of public health allow for large gatherings, groups seeking to use the Pavilion for events — with or without the music of the organ — can apply for a permit to use the venue by contacting the San Diego Park & Recreation Office of Developed Regional Parks at 619-235-1169.
-In 2020 and until further notice, such permits are not being issued.
+In future days when the protection of public health allows for large gatherings, groups that seek to use the Pavilion for events — with or without the music of the organ — can apply for a permit to use the venue by contacting the San Diego Park & Recreation Office of Developed Regional Parks at 619-235-1169.
+CLICK HERE to learn more; until further notice, such permits are not being issued.